-Out of all the Universal CityWalk restaurants, if I had to recommend one restaurant for a big family with differing tastes, NBC Sports Grill & Brew would be it.
-This restaurant has a huge menu with a flavor for everyone ... from towering burgers to Caribbean Mahi, to pasta and everything in between.
+Out of all of the Universal CityWalk restaurants, if I had to recommend one restaurant for a big family with differing tastes, NBC Sports Grill & Brew would be it.
+This restaurant has a huge menu with a flavor for everyone ... from towering burgers, to Caribbean Mahi, to pasta and everything in between.
 And we mean everything!
-The portions are generous and prices are reasonable.
+The portions are generous, and prices are reasonable.
 NBC Sports Grill & Brew is an absolute winner if you’re looking for an easy sit-down meal.

-Transport yourself to New Orleans at Pat O’Briens, where Cajun favorites are served while dueling pianos are played.
+Transport yourself to New Orleans at Pat O’Briens, serving up Cajun favorites while dueling pianos play.
 Don’t forget to order some crawfish or a Sweet Bag of Beignets for a authentic Louisiana-style meal.
-Gulp down a Hurricane or two for the true experience.
+Gulp down a Hurricane or two for the true experience!